rustwasm/wasm-bindgen/guide/src/reference/deployment.md

 Note that this method requires a version of Node.js with WebAssembly support, which is currently Node 8 and above.

+## Node.js Module

+**`--target experemintal-nodejs-module`**

+If you're deploying WebAssembly into Node.js as a JavaScript module, then you'll want to pass the `--target experimental-nodejs-module` flag to `wasm-bindgen`.

+Like the "node" strategy, this method of deployment does not require any further postprocessing.
+The generated JS shims can be `import`ed just like any other Node module.

+Note that this method requires a version of Node.js with WebAssembly and module support, which is currently Node 12 and above.

+**Currently experimental.
+Target is expected to be changed before stabilization.**

 ## Deno